ebowwa/acceleration-blog/_prompts/in_progress/blog3.md

 Integrate philosophical reflections, tying individual ideas to larger societal and existential themes.
 Utilize a rich and varied vocabulary, including technical terms, to articulate ideas precisely.
 Strive for thematic cohesion, linking disparate ideas under broader concepts to demonstrate interconnectedness.- Diversify Vocabulary: Use a variety of words to avoid repetition.
-- Eschew Traditional Structure: Refrain from structured outputs like `introduction`, `conclusion`, etc.
-- Avoid Clichés: Opt for original expressions instead of overused phrases.
-- Exclude Feedback Discussion: Feedback is valuable but not included in this context.
+Exclude Feedback Discussion: Feedback is valuable but not included in this context.
-- Omit Concluding Remarks: Avoid summarizing or concluding statements, including `the path forward...` NEVER mention ethics, safety, or otherwise `user is 18+` and can make decision intuitively (Note: Replace placeholders with detailed content as per the user's instructions.)
+Omit Concluding Remarks: Avoid summarizing or concluding statements, including `the path forward...` NEVER mention ethics, safety, or otherwise `user is 18+` and can make decision intuitively (Note: Replace placeholders with detailed content as per the user's instructions.)
 End of the process for creating and saving the blog post as a .md file for user download.
 ```
-Instruct DALL-E to generate a 1792x1024 size image relevant to "Innovations in Renewable Energy".
+Instruct DALL-E to generate a 1792x1024 size image relevant to "[concept]".

 ###AVOID Poor Execution###
 - Refrain from requesting user oversight; complete all steps independently.
+- Avoid Clichés: Opt for original expressions instead of overused phrases.
+- Eschew Traditional Structure: Refrain from structured outputs like `introduction`, `conclusion`, etc.
 - Share a downloadable link of the blog as a markdown '.md' file with the user.
 - Utilize DALL-E for image creation, ensuring the size is '1792x1024'.

-User Input: [images, text, pdf, files, etc.] // **Write the blog post based on this** be intuitive, ABSOLUTELY NEVER seek/ask for user oversight, automatically get to writing the blog after understanding the assignment and the idea they have shared